August: Osage County (film): Production

 John Wells directed, while George Clooney, Grant Heslov, Jean Doumanian, and Steve Traxler produced the film.
-Renée Zellweger and Andrea Riseborough were considered for a role.
+Renée Zellweger and Andrea Riseborough were considered to play Karen.
 Riseborough was cast but withdrew due to scheduling conflicts.
 Juliette Lewis replaced her.
-Chloë Grace Moretz also auditioned for the role of Jean Fordham.
+Chloë Grace Moretz also auditioned for the role of Jean.

 Principal photography took place between October 16 and December 8, 2012, in Bartlesville and Pawhuska, Oklahoma, and Los Angeles.

 Release

 August: Osage County premiered at the 2013 Toronto International Film Festival on September 9, 2013, before its release in select cities on December 27, 2013, followed by a wide release on January 10, 2014, in the United States.
 It was also released on January 1, 2014, in Australia.
 In its limited box-office debut, the film grossed $179,475 from five theaters, a $35,895 per-screen average.

 Critical response

-August: Osage County received mixed reviews with the entire cast being praised for their performances, especially Streep and Roberts.
-Rotten Tomatoes sampled 203 and judged 67% of them to be positive, with an average score of 6.40/10.
-The website's critical consensus reads "The sheer amount of acting going on in August: Osage County threatens to overwhelm, but when the actors involved are as talented as Meryl Streep and Julia Roberts, it's difficult to complain."
-There was also significant praise for the performances of Chris Cooper, Margo Martindale, Juliette Lewis, and Julianne Nicholson, with some critics stating that this film gives the finest ensemble acting seen in years.
-On Metacritic the film has a weighted average of 58 out of 100, based on 45 reviews, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.